astropy/astroquery/docs/mast/mast.rst

                             cube          SWIFT            UVOT ...
 0.0
                             cube          SWIFT            UVOT ...
 0.0

-Radius is an optional parameter, the default is 0.2 degrees.
+Radius is an optional parameter and the default is 0.2 degrees.

 .. code-block:: python